 Research aiming to inform sustainable development must, then, be systems-based.
-The themes outlined below are systems that require urgent attention from academia, and it is where the University of Copenhagen is well placed to make important research and educational contributions.
+The themes outlined below are systems that require urgent attention from academia, and represents areas where the University of Copenhagen is well situated to make important research and educational contributions.

 Industries and policy makers are looking to the universities not just for an understanding of current and future challenges, but also for possible solutions.

-- Technological solutions are crucial for transforming our societies to low-emission systems, and the utilisation of renewable energy sources is highly context specific.
+Technological solutions are crucial for transforming to low-emission societies, and utilising renewable energy sources is context specific.